AI Coding Agents: The Verification Loop

 • happy-path-only logic

-• subtle boundary/contract mismatch
+• subtle contract mismatch

 • thin error handling

-• retries/timeouts not thought through
+• retries and timeouts nobody thought through

 PR gate that keeps quality up

-Before merge, author should answer:
+Before merge, the author should answer four questions:

 1. What invariant must hold?